 An uncomfortable truth: Every byte uploaded to AWS, Azure, or Google Cloud isn’t just data, it’s cloud capital.
-Coined by economist Yanis Varoufakis, the term captures how tech giants transform your digital activity into privatised infrastructure.
+Coined by economist Yanis Varoufakis, the term captures how tech giants transform digital activity into privatised infrastructure.
 It’s not merely about hosting files; it’s about hoarding power.
 And right now, the US holds the keys, turning Europe into a lodger in its digital manor.

 But there is an alternative: cloud-on-prem, a return to digital self-sufficiency, and European providers like Hetzner, who offer control, compliance, and a way to starve the beast.
-Think of it less as going backwards and more as refusing to pay rent to your colonial landlord.
+Think of it less as going backwards and more as refusing to pay rent to a colonial landlord.

 The cloud capital conundrum